 The good news was that nobody would have noticed because the thick mud surrounding our bodies was much too dark to see anything through.
 Plus the throw up would had just joined the dead floating crab and other little things mixed in with our hot mud bath.
 Happily I managed to keep my lunch inside.

 We were all rolling around like pigs in the sulfur filled mud baths at the “holy healing waters” that we found on the side of the road.
+Often as a parent we have to force our kids to stick with us during our world schooling adventures!

 Since the local medicine man was so helpful 😂